 How can a user fix the WaterGEMS or WaterCAD error message "Network Unbalanced" or "Cannot solve network hydraulic equations".
-A "Reverse flow detected" may be encountered as well.
+"Unexpected reverse flows" may be encountered as well.

 The "Network Unbalanced" and "Cannot solve network hydraulic equations" user notification means that the program could not converge on a balanced solution within the maximum number of trials.
 The difference between these is that the "Network unbalanced" message can occur for individual time steps, while the "Cannot solve network hydraulic equations" does not specify a time step where the issue occurs.

 Between calculation iterations, the program checks the relative change in flow, which has a default value of 0.001.
 If the relative flow change is below the "Accuracy" value designated in the calculation options, the time step is balanced or is said to have converged.
 If the relative flow change is greater than the Accuracy value, the program will try another iteration.
 If the program reaches the maximum number of trials without finding a solution, the "Network Unbalanced" user notification is generated.